o3de/o3de.org/content/docs/user-guide/remote-content/update-a-remote-repository.md

 toc: true
 ---

-DESCRIPTION HERE
+You can update the properties for an O3DE remote repository, add and manage Gems, Projects and Templates with the O3DE CLI.

-## Using the `o3de` command line tool to update an O3DE remote repository
+## Use the `o3de` command line tool to update an O3DE remote repository

-DESCRIPTION HERE
+The `o3de edit-repo-properties` command lets you update remote repository properties, add new content and manage existing content.

+See the [`o3de edit-repo-properties` CLI Reference](/docs/user-guide/project-config/cli-reference/#edit-repo-properties) for the complete list of options.

 ### Update remote repository properties